gotonode/compress/docs/WEEK3.md

 How to split up tests on my Huffman coding, since I'd of course like to test compression and decompression in a different method, but how can one test decompression if there's nothing to decompress.
 So first I'll have to compress something; or, alternatively, supply test data with my program (but I'd like to avoid this and generate all of them on the fly).

+I added a bit 0 into the beginning of the file to indicate it's a Huffman coded file, and a bit 1 for LZW files.
+An alternative is to ask the user each time which algorithm was used.
+But I'm not sure adding that bit is a good thing.
+But it seems to be a better idea than to constantly bother the user.

 ##### What I'll do next

 Next week I'll implement LZW.
 I already understand how it works (creating a dictionary of fixed size elements from variable length data).
 Because I've already created my binary reader and binary writer, my hope is that I can use them directly with with the LZW (only minimal changes).